jhipster/jhipster-ide/jdl/io.github.jhipster.jdl.vscode/README.md

 This plugin integrates also snippets.

 - `add application`: snippet to add an application config section
+- `add deployment`: snippet to add a deployment section
 - `add entity`: snippet to add a new entity
 - `add field`: snippet to add a new entity field
 - `add relationship one-to-one`: snippet to add a new 1:1 relationship